 Encompassed by the golden dunes and suburbs, Osian is an ancient town in Jodhpur District of Rajasthan.
 Mirages of the oasis, getting lost in the parched desert, everything you’ve seen in the movies is a reality of Osian.
+Among the most famous of the 18 remaining temples, only the temples dedicated to Sachiya Mata, Sun God and Lord Mahavira still stand out in their grace and architecture.
+This brings us to today’s topic, which is Sachiya Mata Temple.

 Located 65 kilometers from the Sun City of Jodhpur, the desert town Osian is famous for its Jain and Hindu temples and numerous amorous structures within, and it’s for the very same reason it’s referred to as ‘Khajuraho of Rajasthan’.